-1. Prior authorizations are not required for any SHS that may be reimbursed for a Medicaideligible student even when the MSM chapter referenced for that service requires a prior authorization as the POC serves as the prior authorization.
-Refer to MSM Section 2803.1C in this chapter outlining service coverage and limitations.
+1. Prior authorizations are not required for any SHS that may be reimbursed for a Medicaid-eligible student even when the MSM chapter referenced for that service requires a prior authorization as the POC serves as the prior authorization.
+Refer to MSM, section 2803.1C in this chapter outlining service coverage and limitations.
 Services must be deemed medically necessary and appropriate as defined in this chapter.
 The treatment services must be documented as defined in this chapter and substantiated that the services are medically necessary by a signature by a qualified provider working within the scope of their practice.
+Refer to MSM, Section 2803.1B3 in this chapter for more details on OPR requirements.
+A referral and signature do not constitute medical necessity.
+Refer to MSM, Chapter 100 for the definition of medical necessity.
+Proper documentation is required to show the referral/recommendation for services.